Sergio Romero

-Sergio Germán "Chiquito" Romero (/es/; born 22 February 1987) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División club Argentinos Juniors.
+Sergio Germán "Chiquito" Romero (/es/; born 22 February 1987) is an Argentine former professional footballer who played as a goalkeeper.

-Romero made his debut with Racing Club in the Argentine Primera División in 2007 and then transferred to Dutch club AZ Alkmaar at the end of the season.
+Romero made his debut with Racing Club in the Argentine Primera División in 2007 and then transferred to Dutch club AZ at the end of the season.
 He won the Eredivisie in 2009, and two years later joined Italian side Sampdoria.
 In 2013, Romero joined Monaco on a season-long loan.
 He signed for Manchester United in July 2015, largely serving as backup to David de Gea but playing in a series of important matches for the club.
 Romero was the starting goalkeeper through Manchester United's 2016–17 UEFA Europa League run, playing in the Final and keeping a clean sheet as the club defeated Ajax to win a fifth major European trophy in their history.
 He made 61 appearances for United across six seasons in total, later returning to Argentina with Boca Juniors in 2022, where he won the Argentine Primera División.

-Romero is the most capped goalkeeper in the history of the Argentina national team, playing over 90 times since his debut in 2009.
+Romero is the most capped goalkeeper in the history of the Argentina national team, playing 96 times since his debut in 2009.
 He has represented Argentina at two World Cups and at three Copa América tournaments, finishing as runner-up in the 2014 FIFA World Cup, as well as in the 2015 and 2016 Copa América tournaments.
 He also was part of the team that won gold at the 2008 Olympics.

 Club career

 Racing Club

 Born in Bernardo de Irigoyen, Romero began his youth career at Almirante Brown and CAI before joining Racing Club.

-Romero passed from the youth to the first team of -Racing Club in 2006, making his debut in the Argentine Primera División.
+Romero passed from the youth to the first team of Racing Club in 2006, making his debut in the Argentine Primera División.
 Romero appeared in the substitute bench throughout the 2005 season.
 Throughout the 2006 season, he continued to be in the substitute bench.
 Despite this, he signed his first professional contract with the club.

 In the 2007 season, Romero found himself competing the first-choice goalkeeper role with José Luis Martínez Gullotta.
 Romero made his Racing Club debut of Matchday 1 of Torneo Apertura, in a 1–1 draw against Nueva Chicago.
 However, in the following match, Romero lost his first-choice goalkeeper role to Gustavo Campagnuolo and spent two months on the sidelines.
 Weeks after signing for AZ when he moved in the summer, Romero made his first appearance in two months on 14 April 2007 against Colón, in a 1–1 draw; followed up by another appearance on 22 April 2007, in a 3–3 draw against Belgrano.
 After Campagnuolo suffered an injury, Romero made his last appearance for the club on 17 June 2007, in a 4–2 win over Godoy Cruz.